Mirtazapine 30mg and 45mg Tablets

 too much Avanza.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.

-If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, agitated, have increased heart rate or lose consciousness.
+If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, and agitated.

 While you are taking Avanza

 Tell your doctor immediately if you develop fever, chills, sore throat or mouth ulcers

 or other signs of frequent infections.
 Stop taking Avanza and consult with your doctor

 for a blood test.

 In rare cases mirtazapine can cause disturbances in the production of blood cells

 (bone marrow depression).
 Some people become less resistant to infection because Avanza